-Veterans, Mental Health, and Combating the Stigma
+Veterans with Mental Health Challenges are Combating the Stigma

 It takes courage to serve one’s country.
 And it takes courage to be willing to sacrifice one’s life in the name of service.
 The impact of the experiences on the battlefield in foreign lands is a weight that’s all too heavy for most.
 It’s not the temporary burdens of carrying physical objects that are the challenge, but rather the trauma carried by the mind long after service members return home.
 Couple this with combating the stigma associated with mental health conditions, oftentimes veterans are faced with ongoing battles off of the field for years to come.
+However, veterans can overcome the mental health stigma they face and live a healthy life in recovery.

 Joy Sutton, hostess of American Addiction Center’s (AAC) new talk show, Addiction Talk, touched on mental health, combating the stigma, and how these challenges relate to those who serve in our U.S. Armed Forces.